Content of this article:

 To clone Windows 10 to SSD or another HDD:

 Step 1.
-Launch and activate AOMEI Backupper Pro with license code, and then select the "System Clone" option under the "Clone" tab.
+Launch and activate system clone software AOMEI Backupper Professional with license code, and then select the "System Clone" option under the "Clone" tab to clone OS.

 Step 2.
 Select the destination partition since all boot related drives are selected by default.